Poverty in Norway: Causes of poverty and economic culture

-Poverty Alleviation Measures
+Poverty alleviation measures

 Economic activity in Norway is taxed highly when compared to OECD nations.
 The average tax to GDP ratio of OECD nations in 2018 was 34% while in Norway it was 38.1%.
 The top marginal income tax rate is 46.6% which includes tax on income, social security contributions and national insurance contributions is in line with the OECD average.
 However, the top VAT/GST in Norway is higher than OECD average at 25% to 19.3% and corporate tax rate is 23% compared to the OECD mean of 21.9%.
 This high tax revenue is the base for the government programs that are the primary reasons for low rates of poverty in Norway.
 Norway's federal government's strong revenue collection enables very high spending on unemployment benefits, public housing, universal healthcare and public education.
 This creates a floor to socioeconomic standards which enables most Norwegians to maintain a reasonable standard of living.
 Although an increasing share of government expenditure is funding welfare benefits which reduce the government's ability to spend on healthcare, education and infrastructure.
 The investments in healthcare not only enable people to people to be in good health, but also partake in economic endeavors without the concern about how they would pay for their healthcare and this further drives economic growth and innovation.
 Inequities in healthcare have been a priority for the Norwegian government since the 2005 poverty whitepaper which identified health as a key area needing focus in terms of inequality.
 However, a comprehensive welfare program must be supported by an economy with a high participation rate, low unemployment and high productivity because such welfare state policies are expensive to run.
 Such policies must not only exist, but be organised efficiently and effectively to be able to cover as many people as possible at a low cost.
 It also requires nations to not have high levels of national debt which can make social security payments difficult during times of recession.